MikeTheReader/elm-form-generator/README.md

 it here soon.
 This is a learning project, so I'm sure there are some inefficiencies in code use.
 If you see some, let me know.

+There are some things that I haven't fully hooked up, yet, too:

+* Being able to specify a list of options for a field
+* Having the minimum/maximum only show up when appropriate
+* Having the minimum/maximum be the correct field type
+* Having the default value be the correct field type
+* Using a fancy UI component for the Boolean Field presentation (thinking toggle rather than a checkbox)

 ## Thanks

 Thanks to the folks at http://elmlang.slack.com for helping me when I